AI Deployments Depend on Human Skills Too

 Three Necessary Human Skills

-In order for both employees and employers to get the most bang for the buck from AI, Edward Chiu, CEO and co-founder of Catalytic, an automation cloud leader, said employees need to know the following.
+In order for both employees and employers to get the most bang for the buck from AI, Sean Chou, CEO and co-founder of Catalytic, an automation cloud leader, said employees need to know the following.

 - Know how to use AI - Learn where and how to leverage AI.
 That means that employees have to rethink how many things will be done.
 Think about a city planner who is planning a conventional city vs. a city planner that is planning a city for flying cars and autonomous vehicles.
 They will be designing completely different things.
 Future employees need to understand how AI can be used to make their jobs more efficient.